anthony0br/plan-5-loan-calculator/README.md

 Created because I couldn't find any up to date calculators.

+The web version is work in progress, using React.js, to be hosted at https://anthony0br.github.io/plan-5-loan-calculator/.
 The working calculator can be found in main.py while I am working on a web version.

 # Getting Started with Create React App